-Continuing along the rugged coastline we head for Qahid, pausing en-route to visit the Port of Sur.
+Continuing along the rugged coastline we head for Ras Al Hadd, pausing en-route to visit the Port of Sur.
 Once a major trading port with East Africa, Sur represents the seafaring origins of Oman.
 We will visit the dhow shipbuilding yard where traditional dhow boats, used throughout the 19th century, are still built today.
-We also visit the nearby small fishing village at Ayega, now a quiet community of old merchant houses, but once a stronghold of rebellious sheikhs.
-The desert coast of Oman is wild, rugged and beautiful; a place where deserted white beaches are interspersed with small, traditional villages.
-As we journey along here, the Wahiba Sands begin to rise before us, a vast sea of sand covering about 15,000 square kilometres.
+We also visit the nearby small fishing village at Ayega, now a quiet community of old merchant houses but once a stronghold of rebellious sheikhs, where we will visit the lighthouse for a photo opportunity.